Endowment and Debt Management Forum Call for Presentations

 - Speakers must complete an acceptance form in order to be confirmed for a session.
 All speakers will receive an official confirmation letter.

 - One (1) speaker from selected corporate showcase sessions will receive a complimentary registration to the entire forum.
 Additionally, selected sessions will receive a maximum of four (4) one-day passes for speakers and guests to attend on Wednesday February 4, 2015.
 Only one presenter per selected session will receive complimentary full program registration.

 - Companies selected for showcases will have the opportunity to expand their visibility by sponsoring a meal function on Wednesday February 4, 2015.

 - NACUBO reserves the right to revise presentation titles or edit the session description of selected presentations for NACUBO promotional and program publications.

-- Selected presenters are responsible for all expenses incurred in conjunction with the NACUBO 2014 Endowment and Debt Management Forum including housing and travel, and any additional logistical expenses (audio/visual rental beyond the standard setup, phone or internet connections, decorations, etc.
+- Selected presenters are responsible for all expenses incurred in conjunction with the NACUBO 2015 Endowment and Debt Management Forum including housing and travel, and any additional logistical expenses (audio/visual rental beyond the standard setup, phone or internet connections, decorations, etc.)

-The deadline for submission was August 12, 2013.
+The deadline for submission is August 11, 2014.
 The person listed as the primary contact for the proposal will be informed of the final decision.
 NACUBO will send a sponsorship agreement to every firm chosen for a showcase, followed by an invoice for the fee.